jonnor/ESC-CNN-microcontroller/report/report.md

 So unlike what the name suggests a Convolution2D, is actually a 3D convolution.

 ![Standard 3x3 convolutional block, input/output relationship.
-Source: Yusuke Uchida [@ConvolutionsIllustrated]](./img/conv-standard.png)
+Imae: Yusuke Uchida[@ConvolutionsIllustrated]](./img/conv-standard.png)

 The computational complexity of such a convolution is $ O_conv = WHNK_wk_hM $,